E.L. Konigsburg Introduces the Met Museum

 Konigsburg, a former science teacher, took art classes at the Met in the 1960s.
+(Read more about this Newbery-award winning author here: https://www.infoplease.com/biographies/art-entertainment/e-l-konigsburg.)
 The Met continues to offer a wide range of educational programs today.
 Visit https://www.metmuseum.org/learn for details.

-The story was inspired by popcorn, according to this article: nypost.com/2017/09/24.
-First editions in very good condition are considered extremely valuable, selling for more than $5,000.00 by sellers of rare books, like this one: Raptis Rare Books.
+As a testament to its timelessness and firm footing in literary history, first editions of From the Mixed-up Files of Basil E. Frankweiler that are in very good condition or better are professionally regarded as extremely financially valuable, selling for more than $5,000.00 by sellers of rare books, like this one: Raptis Rare Books.

-This is a great book to read in the middle grade years, but, as is true of any quality children’s book, all ages can enjoy it.
-A Facebook page called “Good Conversations” posts several interviews, including videos, featuring the author.
-Type “Konigsburg” in the “Good Conversations” searchbox to find them.
+For deeper dives, a Facebook page called “Good Conversations” posts several interviews, including videos, featuring the author.
+Type “Konigsburg” in the page’s “Good Conversations” searchbox to find the links.
 Then, consider tracking down the 1995 movie and compare it with the book.

 “I am convinced that not only do children need children’s books to fine-tune their brains, but our civilization needs them if we are not going to unplug ourselves from our collective past.” — E.L.
 Konigsburg

-The Metropolitan Museum of Art at 1000 Fifth Avenue is the sixth stop on our New York Author Adventures Trail.
+The Metropolitan Museum of Art at 1000 Fifth Avenue is the sixth stop of our recommendations for the New York Author Adventures Trail.